-The call for applications is now open and will close on Sun, 4th March 2018.
+The call for applications is now open and will close on Tues, 2nd April 2019.
 Please check CHERISH-DE website for more information and any updates.
-Applicants will be notified of the outcome of their application via email by end of March 2018.
-We will select 25 applicants with up to an additional 5 on a short waiting list.
+Applicants will be notified of the outcome of their application via email by early May 2019.
+We will select 20 applicants with up to an additional 5 on a short waiting list.

 Who can apply?

-Applications are invited from ECRs with one to eight years’ postdoctoral research experience or lectureship/teaching position in any discipline in any universities across the UK.
-In 2016 and 2017 cohorts, we had successful applicants from a diverse background such as Computer Science, Law & Criminology, Engineering, Social and Human Science, Media, Business Management, Arts & Humanities.
+Applications are invited from ECRs with one (full-year) to eight years’ postdoctoral research experience or lectureship/teaching position in any discipline in any UK universities.
+In previous cohorts, we had successful applicants from a diverse background such as Computer Science, Psychology, Engineering, Law & Criminology, Social and Human Science, Media, Business Management, Biosciences, and Arts & Humanities.
 We continue to welcome applicants from varied backgrounds, and also hope to hear from ECRs working in other disciplines.Any ECRs within the same length of experience and currently working in any industry sector (private, public or NGOs) are also welcomed to apply.
 Your employers will benefit from your new approach of thinking, strengthened skill sets, expanded network within the research community, and links with external parties.
 We are happy to offer liaison support to your employer if you are keen to apply.

 What costs are covered?

-All residential costs such as accommodations, including night before the skills labs, and catering on the event days, and costs for all sessions in the three skills labs, will be provided for successful UK Digital Economy Crucible candidates.They will need to fund the travel expenses independently either through their departments or from the Digital Economy hubs if they are from one of the six Centres (see DE-Network page on the website).
+All residential costs such as accommodations, including night before the skills labs, and catering on the event days, and costs for all sessions in the three skills labs, will be provided for successful UK Digital Economy Crucible candidates.The participants will need to fund their travel expenses independently either through their departments or from the Digital Economy hubs if they are from one of the six Centres (see DE-Network page on the website).

 How will participants be selected?